 I know, I know — summer’s not over yet, so why think about an end-of-summer garden cleanup?
 Because a prepared gardener is a more successful gardener, that’s why.
 If you live in colder climates, you’ll soon be putting your garden to rest.
 If you live in a warmer climate, you have another garden season or two to go.
 Either way, a good cleanup at the end of this season gets your garden off to a good start moving forward

 - Remove any dead or diseased plant from your garden.
-Dead plants go into the compost pile, while diseased plants go into a bag in the trashcan.
+Dead plants go into the compost, while diseased plants go into a bag in the trashcan.

 - Take cuttings of plants like coleus and geraniums to root for next year’s garden.

 - Eat up your veggie garden harvest.
 Some ideas for your excess harvest are to start canning, preserving, and freezing the crops you can’t eat or give away to family and friends.

 - Dry herbs to be used over the winter.
 Good choices are thyme, rosemary, basil, lavender, and chives.

 - Clean out your garden pots.
 Old soil can go into the compost pile.

 - No compost pile?
 Start one now!